axingjia/Journey_To_Data_Structure/README.md

 And with this [video](https://www.youtube.com/watch?v=3yUSDJVDk4E).
 Shellsort is figured out

 ### Partition
 Notice that partitioning is not stable.
-That is, each group is not in the same order it was originally.
+That is, each group is not in the same order itwas originally.
 In fact, partitioning tends to reverse the order of some of the data in each group.

 Just blew right through the shellsort implementation and partition implementation